How to Apply

 - Excellent customer service and service recovery skills.

-- Knowledge of basic principles of nutrition.
+- Knowledge of basic principles of nutrition as it relates to menu planning

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.